sshaar/clef2020-factchecking-task1/test-input/README.md

 This folder contains a zip file [test-input.zip](test-input.zip) with the test files without the gold labels.
 There are 140 tweets that will be used to test your models.
 <br>
-The zip file contains two files a json file containing te tweitter object of the the test tweets and a tsv files that has an identical format to that in the training/dev set, except that the fifth and sixth columns are missing.
+The ZIP file contains two files a json file containing the Twitter object of the test tweets and a TSV file that has an identical format to that in the training/dev set, except that the fifth and the sixth columns are missing.

 For instance, test-input.tsv looks like this:

 > topic_id	tweet_id	tweet_url	tweet_text <br>